takanory/slides/20190224pyconapac/PITCHME.md

 Note:

-Then you will have more free time so you can do toher creative things more.
+Then you will have more free time so you can do other creative things more.

 +++